Chicken: Vertebrate or Not? Uncover the Truth

 What Defines a Vertebrate?

-3. Complex Nervous System: Vertebrates have a well-developed nervous system, including a brain encased in a skull and a spinal cord running through the vertebral column.
+Complex Nervous System | Includes a brain protected by a skull and a spinal cord encased in the vertebral column. |

-5. Bilateral Symmetry: Vertebrates exhibit bilateral symmetry, meaning their body can be divided into mirror-image halves along a single plane.
+Bilateral Symmetry | The body can be divided into two mirror-image halves along a central plane. |

 Classification of Vertebrates